Bitskwela/bitdev-dml-exercises/contracts/ch_05_javascript/le_19_the_timer_that_launched_a_startup/meta.md

 ---
-title: "The Code Awakening"
+title: "The Timer That Launched a Startup"
-description: "Introduction to JavaScript fundamentals including variables, data types, and console.log for beginners starting their programming journey."
+description: "Build real-world timer applications with JavaScript, exploring intervals, timeouts, and time-based functionality for business applications."

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
 date: "2025-11-06"